Room Rates, Meal Plan Costs, and Billing

 I haven’t received my housing assignment.
 Where can I find it?

-Housing assignment notifications are sent via students’ College e-mail address during July.
+Housing assignment notifications are sent via students’ College e-mail address by the first week of July.
 Only those who submitted their housing applications by the deadline will receive their assignment in this time frame.

 What types of windows/window coverings are provided?